iopipe/iopipe-java/README.md

 # System Properties And Environment Variables.

-These are used to configure IOPipe from the outside environment.
+These are used to configure IOpipe from the outside environment.

-For compatibility with other IOPipe clients the environment variables are supported.
+For compatibility with other IOpipe clients the environment variables are supported.
 System properties take precedence.

  * `com.iopipe.debug` or `IOPIPE_DEBUG`